Skip to main content

 • Talk to the REST API directly — all platform access is the pandaprobe CLI subprocess, so authentication, TLS, and endpoint policy have exactly one implementation.

-• Push content into your agent’s message queue — delivery is the mailbox plus tools, always pull.
+• Push content into your agent’s message queue — rule delivery is always pull, through four read-only tools.

-• Ask a human to approve a rule — but it will stop asking itself: the circuit breaker’s needs_human notice pauses self-healing when notice volume looks pathological, and the protocol instructs the agent to escalate that one to a person.
+• Ask a human to approve a rule.
+It will stop asking itself: the circuit breaker’s needs_human notice pauses self-healing when notice volume looks pathological, for an operator to pick up.